spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-okta-saml.md

 ### Validate

-1. Log in to Palette through SSO as a Okta user that is a member of the Okta application to verify SSO.
-If you're still logged into Palette with a non-SSO user, log out by selecting **Logout** in the **User  Drop-down Menu** at the top right.
+1. Log in to Palette through SSO as an Okta user who is a member of the Okta application to verify SSO.
+If you are still logged into Palette with a non-SSO user, log out by selecting **Logout** in the **User Menu** at the top right.

   <br />